mtakanen/mtakanen.github.io/_drafts/solstice.md

 # Winter Solstice Adventure

 Early winter had been miserable on the South Coast where I live.
-Two false starts, otherwise dark and wet.
+Two false starts, otherwise mild and wet.
 I missed snow and ice and primitive satisfaction I get from surviving in cold.
 In the beginning of Christmas holiday I had opportunity to go on a short trip.
 Winter solstice, the shortest day of the year, would occur during that time.
 In the Southern Finland sun goes over the horizon for barely five hours.
-Also my lunar calendar had New Moon symbol.
+In addition my lunar calendar had New Moon symbol.
 Those together make nigths long and dark.
 In such conditions natural theme for a trip is to camp in one place and do nothing but sit by the campfire.